Syracuse Abroad alums answer the question: How did you manage to return abroad after graduation?

 Syracuse Strasbourg ‘10

 I was a double major in Anthropology and Dance and I studied in the Syracuse Santiago program.
 I had such a positive experience with my host family, whom I still speak with and write to regularly, as well as an amazing internship as a Modern Dance teaching assistant at a prestigious theater university in Santiago.
 The professor with whom I worked quickly became a dear mentor and role model, and she was very enthusiastic about my return to Chile after graduation.
 When I came back to Syracuse for my senior year, I felt like I had just begun in South America, so it was an easy decision to return to Chile.
 As soon as I graduated, I got my TEFL (Teaching English as a Foreign Language) certification as well as my Yoga Teacher certification so that I could have a way to support myself in Chile.
 (I also worked full-time and sold my car to afford the move back.)
 The day after I graduated from the yoga program, I got on a plane to go back to Santiago.
-I stayed with friends who were former students at the university where I interned until I found an apartment, which I paid for upfront (otherwise you need special visa and employment papers I didn’t yet have).
+I stayed with friends who were former students at the university where I interned until I found an apartment.
 Before going back, I accepted a job teaching Business English at Bridge Linguatec Chile, which got me an open visa.
 After living in Santiago for a year and half, I moved to Valparaiso to pursue more artistic endeavors, and made some of the best friends of my life.
 My former host family now feels like real family, since I was back in Chile for two years after my study abroad semester.
 I am currently back in New York City teaching dance and physical education at a charter school, but I am sure I will go back to South America sometime soon either for work or to visit some angelitos I have met along the way.

 Syracuse Santiago ‘13